-The single largest issue affecting land use in the Town of Janesville is the ability for the City of Janesville to oppose land divisions throughout most of the Town through its extraterritorial jurisdictional powers.
-The City's future land use map does not agree with the Town's Future Land Use Map, making it likely that there may be disagreement in the future over how land within the Town should be divided and used.
+The single largest issue affecting land use in the Town of Harmony is the ability for the City of Janesville and the City of Milton to oppose land divisions throughout most of the Town through their extraterritorial jurisdictional powers.
+Both Cities' future land use maps conflict, to some degree, with the Town's Future Land Use Map, making it likely that there may be disagreement in the future over how land within the Town should be divided and used.
 It was the goal of the Town to resolve conflicting mapping issues through this comprehensive planning process, however that goal was not met.
+Map 5.4 (next page) depicts areas where the City of Janesville and the City of Milton expect to expand into the Town of Harmony (see City Future Land Use maps in Appendix I), but which are also areas where the Town is planning for future development.
 The Town should continue to try to find solutions to conflicting policies and maps during the planning period.